scipopt/vipr/README.md

 The specification and handling of incomplete derivations in [Version 1.1](cert_spec_v1_1.md) was added for the purpose of the paper

-> Leon Eifler and Ambros Gleixner: [Safe and Verified Gomory Mixed Integer Cuts in a Rational MIP Framework](https://nbn-resolving.org/urn:nbn:de:0297-zib-90159).
-ZIB-Report 23-09, Zuse Institute Berlin, March 2023.
+> Leon Eifler and Ambros Gleixner: [Safe and Verified Gomory Mixed Integer Cuts in a Rational MIP Framework](https://doi.org/10.1137/23M156046X).
+ In: SIAM Journal on Optimization 34.1, pp. 742–763.

 Please cite both publications if you use VIPR in your work.